 Why the Client Interview is so Important

-The fact that good communication is a major key to success is not surprising and it starts right at the initial interview.
-During this information gathering session you get to know clients' physical condition as well as their emotional and mental state to help you suggest the right treatments and protocols.
+Good communication is a major key to success, is not surprising, and it starts right at the initial interview.
+During this information gathering session, you get to know clients' physical condition and their emotional and mental state to help you suggest the right treatments and protocols.

 Listen and Observe

-It sounds pretty obvious but the fact is there is a huge difference between hearing and listening.
-One professional told me that while she's asking questions, she's also looking beyond her client's words.
+It sounds pretty obvious, but the fact is there is a huge difference between hearing and listening.
+One professional told me that she's also looking beyond her client's words while she's asking questions.
 She listens to the tone of her client's voice and observes body language and facial expressions to understand what her client is REALLY saying.
 The more you understand what your client is telling you in spoken unspoken ways, the greater the opportunity to build trust.

 I like to believe that anyone involved in healing has empathy but showing it can be difficult for anyone.
-Maybe we just take it for granted clients -- and anyone in our lives who we care about -- know that we "feel their pain."
-But sometimes we forget that we need to communicate our compassion and empathy.
+Maybe we take it for granted clients -- and anyone in our lives who we care about -- knows that we "feel their pain."
+But sometimes, we forget that we need to communicate our compassion and empathy.
 Not everything can be read between the lines.